Image Alt

 Born under a darkened Michigan sky, this mead was pitched at the exact moment of the April 8th, 2024 solar eclipse—at 3:13 PM, right when Ypsilanti hit 98.8% maximum totality.

-While both mead were barrel fermented, its sibling (Little Red Corvette) went the caramelized raspberry bochet route, Red-Headed Stepchild kept things raw and simple.
-We took local Dexter Wildflower honey, fermented it with VRB yeast, and sent it straight into a freshly dumped Detroit City Distillery bourbon barrel.
+While both meads were barrel fermented, its sibling (Little Red Corvette) went the caramelized raspberry bochet route, Red-Headed Stepchild kept things raw and simple.
+It’s the non-bochet version.
+We took local Dexter Wildflower honey, added VRB yeast, and sent it straight into a freshly dumped Detroit City Distillery bourbon barrel to ferment.

 The Specs: